Vikas-k-c/Kisaan-Mitra/README.md

 ## 🏆 Acknowledgements

 - Inspired by the vision to empower rural communities through technology.
-- Created by Vikas-k-c and contributors.
+- Created by Vikas, Yash, Shrihari and Swaroop.

 ---